-CAL FIRE / Butte County Fire Department; Town of Paradise Fire Department; Paradise Fire Safe Council.
+CAL FIRE/Butte County Fire Department; Town of Paradise Fire Department; Paradise Fire Safe Council.

 Battalion Eight is delineated by the incorporated area of the Town of Paradise which encompasses approximately 18 square miles.
 Battalion Eight is surrounded by SRA within Battalion One.
 The town is more characteristic of an urban interface environment where wildland abruptly adjoins housing.
-Approximately 4,000 people reside in Paradise due to Camp fire, rebuilding is in process, prior to the Camp Fire 37,000 people resided in the town.
+Prior to the 2018 Camp Fire, 27,000 people resided in the town.
+As of 2023, approximately 6,500 people reside in Paradise and the post-Camp Fire rebuilding is in process.